ginjabenjamin/ginjabenjamin.github.io/_posts/2017-06-12-CircleCityCon-Russia.md

 ## TL;DR
-Break at 0x004006dd, examine RAX to brute the 32 flag characters.
+Break at 0x004006dd, examine RAX to brute the 32 flag characters (minus 'C4TF{...}').

 ## Analysis
 If no arguments are passed, usage is output: